Nepal vision | 27/08/2025

 The trails pass through villages and monasteries that bring the mountains to life.
 You will meet the Gurung, Magar, Thakali, and Tibetan communities.
 You will see stone houses and prayer flags and feel the local culture in every village.

-Even though both treks are in the same region, the trails are very different.
+Although both treks are located in the same region, the trails are quite different.
 ABC is short and intimate.
-It goes through rhododendron forests, terraced fields, and flower valleys and ends at Base Camp surrounded by mountains.
+It passes through rhododendron forests, terraced fields, and flower valleys, and culminates at Base Camp, surrounded by mountains.
 The Circuit is long and adventurous.
 It crosses river gorges, alpine deserts, and high passes, including Thorong La.
 The landscapes change constantly and surprise at every turn.

 So which trek should you choose?
 The peak-close magic of ABC or the high-altitude adventure of the Circuit?
 Either choice will give you memories that last a lifetime.